Founder, Executive Director, Mural Arts

 She has co-authored two books about the murals in Philadelphia and co-edited a third, Mural Arts @ 30 (Temple University Press, 2014), published on the occasion of Mural Arts’ 30th anniversary.
 Golden is referenced in publications around the world, and is an adjunct professor at the University of Pennsylvania.
 In addition, Golden serves on the Mayor’s Cultural Advisory Council, the Penn Museum Advisory Committee, and the board of directors of The Heliotrope Foundation.
 She holds a Master of Fine Arts from the Mason Gross School of the Arts at Rutgers University, and degrees in Fine Arts and Political Science from Stanford University.
 In addition, Golden has received honorary PhDs from Swarthmore College, Philadelphia’s University of the Arts, Widener University, Arcadia University, LaSalle College, Haverford College, Rosemont College, Villanova University, St. Joseph’s University, and Drexel University.

-In the current political and social climate where the value of education is in question, many of us are seeking guidance on how to be change agents and advocates not just at our institutions, but in our home communities.
-Join us as Jane Golden, founder and executive director of Mural Arts Philadelphia, speaks to using […]
+***This event is a ticketed event.
+Please be prepared to hand in your ticket upon arrival.*** In the current political and social climate where the value of education is in question, many of us are seeking guidance on how to be change agents and advocates not just at our institutions, but in our home communities. […]